BlueCannonBall/sockroute/README.md

 - Python 3 (tested on 3.8)

 # Usage
 Create a JSON configuration file in your project directory.
-Here's a sample config file showing:
+Here's a sample config file:
 ```hjson
 {
     "buffer_size": 8192, // Send and recieve buffer size in bytes (optional, default is 4096)